shweaver-MSFT/microsoft-graph-docs/api-reference/beta/api/governanceroleassignmentrequest-post.md

 ### Example 3: User deactivates an assigned role

-In this example, the user nawu@fimdev.net deactivates the active Billing Reader role.
+In this example, the user nawu@fimdev.net deactivates the active Global Administrator role.

 | Property         | Type                                                     | Required | Value |
 |:-----------------|:---------------------------------------------------------|:---------|:--|